 Shek O Peak, Summit and ridge in southern Hong Kong.

-Shek O Peak is a 284 meter summit in southeastern Hong Kong that forms the highest point along the Dragon's Back trail.
-It offers views across the coastline and inland landscape in multiple directions.
+Shek O Peak is a summit in southeastern Hong Kong, rising to 284 meters and forming the highest point of the Dragon's Back trail.
+The ridge runs across open terrain and looks out over the coastline, surrounding hills, and the open sea in several directions.

 The community of curious travelers